harikt/aurav2book/manuscript/view.md

 }
 ```

-Now you can move the template to either a file or use Closure which can be
+Now you can move the template to a file or use a Closure which can be
 rendered by [Aura.View][].
 Let us once again edit the file `BlogRead.php` file `__invoke` method.